machasamurai/KeyboardStateObserver/README.md

 #### Pause the observer

 You can pause the observer easily by calling the 'pauseObserver' function on the CPKeyboardStateObserver singleton instance.
-To check if the observing is running you can call 'isObserving' on the singleton instance which will return 'true' if the observer is running and 'false' if the observer is not running.
+To check if the observer is running you can call 'isObserving' on the singleton instance which will return 'true' if the observer is running and 'false' if the observer is not running.

 	let keyboardObserver = CPKeyboardStateObserver.sharedObserver